onspot-tools/devlab/CONTRIBUTING.md

           git push

       This will automatically trigger a build of the `latest` version of the devlab image pertaining to the language.

+      If you plan also to tag this latest version with a new tag, this automatic build will be overwritten by the tagged version as soon as you push the tag below.

     - Push the language tag as described above:

           git push origin <tag-as-described-above>

+      This will now trigger another build in dockerhub, with a tag for the image.
+The image will also be automatically tagged as `latest` - so, basically, the tagged version and the `latest` version of the image will have the same digest.

 6. Repeat this process for each language that you want to build.

+# Adding yourself as a contributor to this project
+[all-contributors](https://github.com/all-contributors/all-contributors) gives us an easy CLI for managing contributors.
+Install that as follows:

+    npm i -g all-contributors-cli

+This installs the all-contributors-cli as a global node tool.
+To add yourself as a contributor, you use this command:

+    npx all-contributors add <your-github-uid> <contribution-type>

+The various contribution types are mentioned in the [emoji key here](https://allcontributors.org/docs/en/emoji-key).
+For example, to add yourself as a contributor for code, documentation, fixing bugs and for answering questions on stackoverflow, etc., use this:

+    npx all-contributors add <your-github-uid> code,doc,bug,question

+That's it!
+This command will add you as the contributor to this project for the contribution types given in your command and also commit the code.
+The changes are done in the [README.md](README.md) file - the last part of that file will contain your github avatar and your contributions as emojies.